klelialikothan/decremental-connectivity/README.md

 # decremental-connectivity
-Implementation of a decremental connectivity structure based on the algorithm of S. Even and Y. Shiloach
+Implementation of a decremental connectivity structure based on the algorithm of S. Even and Y. Shiloach.
+Part of Algorithmic Engineering Techniques course.